tae0y/open-chat-playground/docs/ollama.md

 ## Run on local machine

 1. Make sure Ollama is installed and running on your local machine.
-If not, install Ollama from [ollama.com](https://ollama.com/) and start the service.
+If not, install Ollama from [ollama.com](https://ollama.com/search) and start the service.

     ```bash
     ollama serve
     ```

 1. Pull the model you want to use.
-The default model OCP uses is "llama3.2"
+The default model OCP uses is [llama3.2](https://ollama.com/library/llama3.2).

     ```bash
     ollama pull llama3.2
     ```

-    Alternatively, if you want to run with a different model, say [qwen](https://ollama.com/library/qwen) other than the default one, download it first by running the following command.
+   Alternatively, if you want to run with a different model, say [qwen3](https://ollama.com/library/qwen3) other than the default one, download it first by running the following command.

     ```bash
-    ollama pull qwen
+    ollama pull qwen3
     ```

-2. Make sure you are at the repository root.
+1. Make sure you are at the repository root.

     ```bash
     cd $REPOSITORY_ROOT
     ```

-3. Run the app.
+1. Run the app.

     ```bash
     # bash/zsh